BUNKO: The Lost Archives

 The exhibition reception is October 28, 2016.

-Fuentes is an arts writer based in Las Vegas, who is also an MFA Fine Art Candidate at UNLV.
+Fuentes is an arts writer who covers Las Vegas and the west, and an MFA Fine Art Candidate at UNLV.

 BUNKO’s whereabouts are unknown.